 "The Bronze Horseman" (1833)

-Once the capital of great Russian empire, now one of the most historical, splendid and congenial cities in Europe, St Petersburg Russia, also known as the City of Bridges or the Venice of the North, is a city adorable in any season, though random changes in the weather are common.
+Once the capital of great Russian empire, now one of the most historical, splendid and congenial cities in Europe, St. Petersburg Russia, also known as the City of Bridges or the Venice of the North, is a city adorable in any season, although random changes in the weather are common here.

 For example, the sun can suddenly hide behind the dark

-Apart from the stunning atmospheric scenery that you definitely should see, the city of St Petersburg, thanks to its unrivaled treasure trove of art and culture, has been designated a UNESCO World Heritage Site, thus becoming the cultural heart of Russia, as well as the most popular and visited city in the country.
+Apart from the changeable but unique in its genre atmospheric scenery that you definitely should see, the city of St Petersburg, thanks to its unrivaled treasure trove of art and culture, has been also designated a UNESCO World Heritage Site, thus becoming the cultural heart of Russia, as well as the most popular and visited city in the country in the last 15 years.

 What else to say!

-Today St Petersburg still feels every bit an imperial capital city, largely frozen in time, but very open to welcome and entertain you at any time of the year with its many activities, attractions, restaurants, and preserved historic architecture, mostly consisting of baroque and neoclassical buildings from the 18th and 19th centuries.
+Today St. Petersburg still feels every bit an imperial capital city, largely frozen in time, but very open to welcome and entertain you at any time of the year.
+The city has an enormous amount of individual tourist attractions that remain enchantingly beautiful and steeped away in fascinating history.